The University of Wisconsin-Milwaukee requires all first-time freshmen to live in University Housing residence halls, where availability allows.

 There is an advantage to completing your contract earlier.
 Because our room assignment process is both random and by preferences, submitting a contract by the first lottery date (usually late-Spring) will give you the best chance at getting one of your preferred room assignments.

-University Housing has run out of spaces in three of the last four years.
+University Housing has run out of spaces in past years.
 If you want to live on campus, completing your contract before the priority deadline is the only way to make sure you have a space in University Housing.

 University Housing has a team dedicated to the exemption request process.
 The team meets weekly and will review exemption requests on a first come, first serve basis.
 Once the team has reviewed the exemption request a decision letter will be generated and sent to the student requesting the exemption.
 Please be advised that University Housing will contact you once the request for exemption has been received and again when a decision has been made.
-We expect this to be in a window of 30 days and will update students should it take any longer.
+We expect this turn-around time to be one week and will update students should it take any longer.
 Please understand we may be dealing with a large volume of exemption requests and we will process them as quickly as possible.

-Also – please watch your mail.
+Also – please watch your UWM email, or check your messages in your Housing Portal.
 In the event your request does not have enough information or evidence, you will be contacted to ask for additional materials.
-Make sure you are opening all mail from UWM.
+Make sure you are opening all email from UWM.

 When looking at exemption requests the team takes into account a variety of factors including potential success of the student in all areas, financial situation and compatibility with University Housing rules, regulations and contractual obligations.
 When necessary we partner with other areas of campus, including Financial Aid and the Accessibility Resource Center, to ensure we’re considering all factors in the exemption request.